-The Joy of Less by Francine Jay - a best-seller About Decluttering
+The Joy of Less by Francine Jay: Decluttering Best-Seller

-I have found that even using just some of the small steps recommended left me feeling better, and so enthusiastic that I wanted to recommend it to other people who, like me, love hoarding things.
-I'm not an Obsessive Compulsive hoarder, but I do tend to hang on to things when I have no use for them, just i case I might need them at a later date.
+My own experience after reading the book is that even using just some of the small steps recommended left me feeling better, and so enthusiastic that I wanted to recommend it to other people who, like me, love hoarding things.
+I'm not an Obsessive Compulsive hoarder, but I do tend to hang on to things when I have no use for them, just in case I might need them at a later date.

 Not long after reading a chapter, I had a disastrous day when I couldn't stop spilling things or knocking them over.
 It started when I accidentally broke a raw egg, which dripped all over my open kitchen drawer.
 Normally I would just have mopped the place where the egg spilt, but, mindful of Francine Jay's advice, I duly emptied the complete contents of the drawer out on my kitchen counter, thoroughly mopped out the whole drawer, and put back only the items which I use regularly.